BernardoMG/line-server-network/README.md

 ## Answers to questions

 ### 1. How does your system work?
 At startup the application process the entire text file and creates an in-memory array, where each index represents the byte offset of each line (i.e. [0, 65, ...]).
-Since, we go through each line, we also save the number of lines of the file, usefull when the client requests a line number that is beyond the end of the file.
+Since, we go through each line, we also save the number of lines of the file to validate if the requested line is beyond the end of the file.
 A Redis server is also launch during boot for cache purposes (check **docker-compose.yml**).

 After process the entire text file, the clients can start sending requests and the code flow is the following: